JetBrains/intellij-sdk-docs/topics/appendix/tools/ide_tooling/internal_actions/internal_ui_inspector.md

 Various components used in the IntelliJ Platform expose additional properties.
 These can be useful to locate the underlying implementation, related Action, and so on.

-Custom Swing components can also provide additional properties via [`UiInspectorContextProvider`](%gh-ic%/platform/platform-api/src/com/intellij/internal/inspector/UiInspectorContextProvider.java) or its dedicated subclasses (2020.1 and later).
+Custom Swing components can also provide additional properties via [`UiInspectorContextProvider`](%gh-ic%/platform/platform-api/src/com/intellij/internal/inspector/UiInspectorContextProvider.java) or its dedicated subclasses.

 ### Editor